apc-llc/ewe/README.md

 Introduction {#eweintro}
 =============================================

-Ewe is a MOOSE-based application for multiphysics simulations of cardiac activity
+Ewe is a MOOSE-based application for multiphysics simulations of cardiac activity.
+The recommended MOOSE version can be found on https://github.com/dasmy/moose .

 References {#ewerefs}
 =============================================